Standardized: milk thistle

 Each flower can produce up to 190 seeds, averaging 6,350 seeds per plant in its lifetime!
 This is great news for the herbalist, but not so great news for those waging a war against invasive species. (weeds)

-Specific: Milk thistle may cause an allergic reaction in people who are sensitive to the Asteraceae (Ragweed) plant family.
+Specific: Processed in a facility that produces wheat.
+Wheat kernels may be occasionally present.
+Milk thistle may cause an allergic reaction in people who are sensitive to the Asteraceae (Ragweed) plant family.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.